8 tips to help avoid a lemon RV or caravan

-He says that while his company does a huge amount of repairs technically
+While Davidson's company does a large number of repairs technically

-then up to the owner to try and recoup the money themselves, usually with
+then up to the owner to try to recoup the money themselves, usually with

 While we were researching this story we were contacted by Jason (not his real name), a plumber who

 has worked in the caravan industry for more than 10 years.
-He said while he
+He says while he

 was happy to speak about the issues in the industry he didn't feel safe

-He says that poor manufacturing processes are rife.
+Jason says poor manufacturing processes are rife.
 "While there are design

 rules and compliance regulation it's not enforced.
 Manufacturers know that